carpentries/trainers/policy/holiday-scheduling-process.md

 Director of Instructor Training of significant holidays that conflict with regularly scheduled trainer meetings.
-+ The Director of Instructor Training should attempt to accommodate meetings when novice instructors (< 1year) have signed up for pre-workshop discussions
++ The Director of Instructor Training should attempt to accommodate meetings when novice trainers (< 1year) have signed up for pre-workshop discussions